MacrosomiaSymptoms, Doctors, Treatments, Advances & More

 Macrosomia refers to a very large body size.
 It is often used to describe an oversized fetus.

-Katarzyna Cyganek practices in Krakow, Poland.
+Katarzyna Cyganek practices practicing medicine in Krakow, Poland.
 Ms. Cyganek is rated as an Elite expert by MediFind in the treatment of Macrosomia.
-Her top areas of expertise are Macrosomia, Type 1 Diabetes (T1D), Gestational Diabetes, and COVID-19.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Macrosomia, Type 1 Diabetes (T1D), Gestational Diabetes, and COVID-19.

 Summary: Gestational diabetes mellitus (GDM) increases the risk of macrosomia and other adverse pregnancy outcomes.
 Screening strategies are debated: universal vs. selective, and macrosomia may begin before the time of screening, suggesting that glycation markers may have an interest.
 The objective of this trail is to compare novel markers: skin autofluorescence and glycated albumin, to HbA1c (reference) a...